awmorgan/rtos_simulator/design.md

 # Real-Time Operating System (RTOS) Simulator

 The RTOS simulator is a command-line application that simulates a real-time operating system.
-It will manage tasks with different priorities and run them according to a scheduling algorithm.
+It manages tasks with different priorities and runs them according to a priority-based scheduling algorithm.

 ## Components